 Social Emotional Learning (Discussion/Lesson/Book)

 This is the culminating part of an effective classroom meeting.
 This part can take on any shape or form depending on what you want to teach your class or what your needs are.
 You may want to see how the week goes and see if there are any issues that stand out and need to be addressed.
-You may decide to have a short discussion with your class after a book about the topic.
-You may want to have a discussion and have students write and draw about what you discussed.
-You may choose to have your students role play different scenarios and discuss their feelings.
+Or decide to have a short discussion with your class after a book about the topic.
+You could have a discussion and have students write and draw about what you discussed.
+You might choose to have your students role-play different scenarios and discuss their feelings.
 You may choose to do a separate lesson and activity to help build a certain social emotional learning area.

 Your school or district may have a specific social responsibility program that they like to use that has lessons for you to pick from.
 I recommend you seek out what you have available and use it.
 There are usually opportunities to attend conferences and workshops to learn different approaches available to teachers.
 The Social Emotional Learning Curriculum mind+heart is a comprehensive program perfect for K-2 and includes 8 units filled with lessons and activities to add a ton of value to your class meetings.
 Some of the other programs I have used in my classroom and am especially fond of are Roots of Empathy, Mind-Up, Tribes, and Restitution.